Configure and use a pie visualization in Dynatrace

 - If you set Unit to

 Auto(to let Dynatrace automatically scale the displayed output), you still need to set Threshold values in a specific unit such as bytes.

 To force a different color (override the color palette) for a specific series such as a selected host

-- In the Visual settings section, select Add color override
+- In the Settings section, select Add color override

 - Select the series from the list

 - Select the override color for that series